Query

 |---|---|

-Queued |
+queued |

 The query is waiting to be executed |

-Running |
+running |

 The query is currently executing |

-Completed |
+completed |

-Results are ready to download via download_url |
+Results are ready for download via download_url |

-Failed |
+failed |

-The query failed — check the error field |
+The query failed.
+Check the error field. |

 Async query with cURL